Causal Data Science for Business Analytics

 • Develop causal knowledge relevant for specific data-driven decisions

-• Discuss the conceptual ideas behind various causal data science tools and algorithms
+• Discuss the conceptual ideas behind state-of-the-art causal data science tools and algorithms

 Grading